 To conclude the experiment we examined, for each attribute mapping class, how often it was effectively used to construct the rules derived in the experiment.
 Interestingly all classes were useful.
 Figure 7 shows the results, for various mapping classes, for varying k.
-The most dominant mapping is the identity one, which reflects the fact that in many case values are context independent.
-The distribution-based is also particularly effective, as both the cumulative distribution mapping (used for numerical attributes) and the top-k frequent mapping (used for categorical attributes) were broadly chosen for the adapted rules.
-For the semantic-based mappings, we saw that the location-based mapping was very useful, as in more than 50% of the cases it was chosen for adapting the locationrelated attributes (country and city).
-Moreover, we noticed that the resulting recommended rules were extremely precise, with global precision (summing up all the captured transactions by all the rules) of over 95% (not shown in the table for space constraints).
-This supports our hypothesis that semantic analysis accompanied by a relevant ontology allows to deduce effective rule adaptations.
-Table 9 provides some examples of the resulting translated rules.
+The most dominant mapping is the identity one, reflecting the fact that in many case values are context independent.
+The distribution-based is also particularly effective, as both the cumulative distribution mapping (used for numerical attributes) and the top-k frequent mapping (used for categorical attributes) are employed.
+For the semanticbased mappings, location-based mapping was very useful, chosen in over 50% of the cases for adapting the locationrelated attributes (country and city).
+Finally, we used the Anyto-Any mapping for semantic-less categorical attributes (such as internal code names) which generally had relatively small value domains (up to 100 values).
+As appreciated from the statistics, this mapping was critical for the successful mapping of rules with those attributes.
+Table 10 provides some examples of the resulting translated rules.
 We only show the conditions that were modified in the translation.